Many businesses extend credit to customers, to provide the services and products they need.

 - Hire an accountant.
 If you’re struggling to manage your customer accounts and overdue payments, hiring an accountant can take a load of stress off you and free up your time.
-An accountant can handle your finances so you’ll know what payments you’re owed and how it is affecting your business.
+An accountant can handle your payment so you’ll know what payments you’re owed and how it is affecting your business.
 However, you’ll need to consider the cost of taking on a full-time accountant or possibly paying a firm to take care of your accounts part-time.

 - Provide the option for multiple payment methods.
 Your customer may not be able to pay in full immediately for the products or services you provide, but you can offer payment options so you don’t have to extend credit on the entire payment.
 This way, you can at least get partial money down and not risk a total loss if the customer defaults.

 - Use Automated Accounts Receivable to collect overdue payments.